 ---|---|

-Militarization of political discourse | Peace |
+Militarization of political discourse | Peace negotiations engaging civil society |

 Resource scarcity | Innovative sustainable projects |

-Isolation | Strategic partnerships with NGOs |
+Isolation from global markets | Strategic partnerships with NGOs |

 Future Directions: Recommendations for Sustainable Peace and Development Initiatives